!-- NAVIGATION BAR BEGINS HERE-->

 North Vietnam Vertical Banner

-The Democratic Republic of Vietnam (DRVN) Flag 1955-1975 The Socialist Republic of Vietnam (SRV) 1975-present
+The Democratic Republic of Vietnam (DRVN) Flag 1955-1975

 Following the partition of Vietnam in 1954, Communists led by Ho Chí Minh gained control of North Vietnam, and thousands of Vietnamese began migrating either north or south.
-Those moving north aligned with Ho Chí Minh in Hanoi (Hŕ Noi), while those moving south joined the Saigon government of the Catholic leader Ngo Dinh Diem.
+Those moving north aligned with Ho Chí Minh in Hanoi (Hà Noi), while those moving south joined the Saigon government of the Catholic leader Ngo Ðinh Diệm.
 Warfare broke out between the two new countries, and the United States soon became involved.
 With the fall of Saigon in 1975, South Vietnam merged with North Vietnam to form a single nation officially called the Socialist Republic of Vietnam, or more commonly simply called Vietnam.

 North Vietnam Flag 1955

 The Democratic Republic of Vietnam (DRVN) Vertical Banner between 1955-1975 (The Socialist Republic of Vietnam SRV Banner 1975-present) was and is used as a decorative hanging on walls during ceremonies and official events.
-The ratio is approximately 2:1, the star’s center is more or less at the bottom of the first quarter. |
+The ratio is approximately 2:1, the star's center is more or less at the bottom of the first quarter.

-Viet Cong Flag (Type #1)
+Viet Cong Flag - Type #1

-Viet Cong Flag (Type #2)
+Viet Cong Flag - Type #2

-Viet Cong Flag (Type #3)
+Viet Cong Flag - Type #3

-Viet Cong Flag (Type #4)
+Viet Cong Flag - Type #4

 The National Liberation Front Flags 1955-1976